Transforming student outcomes through mentoring

 The Oppidan Foundation is a registered UK charity, managing and granting funds to support state-funded UK schools with mentoring programmes.
-We want to support schools that are interested in promoting character development in their students.
+We build confidence, strengthen communication and create community so young people can thrive.

 Problems we address